 We (American society at large) pop a whole lot of pills, and it will be a dark day when we (me personally) have a headache and no drug to fix it with.
 I’ll have to resort back to herbal tea, hot compresses, and loving family members to do massages.

-More seriously: diabetics, premie babies, women in childbirth, cancer patients – sheesh – straight up influenza victims will have a lot harder time of it when the modern medical establishment we all take for granted has lost power, been looted a couple times, no longer has trained staff or expensive chemical supplies, and shuts down for good.
+More seriously: diabetics, preemie babies, women in childbirth, cancer patients – sheesh – ordinary influenza victims will have a lot harder time of it when the modern medical establishment we all take for granted has lost power, been looted a couple times, no longer has trained staff or expensive chemical supplies, and shuts down for good.

 (Before you dash off to rant about the American medical system in the comments — remember that third world counties’ hospitals are a far cry from ours here, even with the infusion of Western aid capital they enjoy.)